 Study Group Australia Pty Limited (SGA) is a private Australian and New Zealand education institution providing high-school, pre-university, foundation, English language and higher education programs at SGA’s own colleges and in partnership with a number of Australian and New Zealand universities.

-In Australia, SGA Pty Limited is:
+In Australia, Study Group Australia Pty Limited is:

 - Nationally registered English Language Intensive Courses for Overseas Students (ELICOS) Provider, Foundation Programs Provider and Higher Education Provider (HEP) with the Australian Government’s national independent regulator the Tertiary Education Quality and Standards Agency (TEQSA) (Provider ID: PRV12044);